gopheracademy/gopheracademy-web/content/advent-2014/git2go-tutorial.md

 Now, it's time to push our branch to my fork of the project.
 For this, we're going to need another remote repository.
 I have my fork in https://github.com/calavera/gopheracademy-web.

-Git2go uses a callbacks system to feed some processes with intermediate information.
-I'm goint to use the ssh credentials in my machine to connect to my repository.
-In this case, I'll need to provide a callback that connects with the ssh agent in my machine.
-I'll also need another callback to verify that I'm connecting to GitHub:
+Git2go uses callbacks to feed some processes with intermediate information when it's needed.
+In this case, I'll need to provide two callbacks: one that connects with the ssh agent in my machine to extract my credentials, and a second callback to verify that I'm connecting with Github:

 ```go
 import "github.com/libgit2/git2go"